· ·

 Make the Pasta

-• To prepare the pasta dough, in a large shallow bowl, sift together the flours and salt.
-Make a well in the center and add the eggs and olive oil, whisking to combine.
+• To prepare the pasta dough, in a large shallow bowl, sift together 1 cup 00 pizzeria flour 1 cup Semolina Flour, and 1/2 teaspoon kosher salt.
+Make a well in the center and add 3 large eggs and 1 tablespoon Extra Virgin Olive Oil, whisking to combine.
 Using a fork or your fingers, begin to incorporate the flour into the egg mixture and knead until all of the liquid is absorbed by the flour, 4-5 minutes.
 Roll the dough into a ball and cover with plastic wrap.
 Allow to set for 30-40 minutes.

 Prepare the Filling